PHOTOS: What it's like to be 72 — the faces (and wisdom) behind the age

 As the photos and life stories of the subjects show, 72-year-olds lead lives of joy and hope — with worries, of course.
 And they have life lessons to share.

-"It's not just like we want to do a statistic, but we look for the statistic that we know has a story within it," says Terry, a photographer with the nonprofitVII Photo, who joined Kashi and Njiokiktjien to create theseven-year-long project last fall.
+"It's not just like we want to do a statistic, but we look for the statistic that we know has a story within it," says Terry, a photographer with the nonprofitVII Photo, who joined Kashi and Njiokiktjien to create theseven-year-long project last fall, which plans to produce many stories on our aging world in the years ahead.
 "That is our goal – that this be a living body of work.
 The images that we'll have made about what it means to be a human being at this historic point in time, these are images that are going to live forever."

 Afqir Itto: 'I still feel hopeful'